SnootyMonkey/Falkland-CMS/index.md

 Ideal uses:

-* a repository of digital collections
+* a repository for digital collections
 * online presentation of library collections
 * online museum exhibits